dknoma/Calytrix/README.md

 > Custom properties are used in Tiled to allow us to specify variables we otherwise would not be able to use in Tiled AND Unity.
 For example, `layer_name` allows us to tell Unity which `Layer` this tilemap layer should belong to (which is used for physics, etc).

-### Layer Names
+> Labels are the keys (names) that tell Unity which custom property is being used
+#### Labels
+> The actual Unity `Layer` name
+  - `layer_name`: the key that tells Unity which Unity `Layer` this Tiled layer is a part of.
+  - `order_in_layer`
+    - allows Unity to determine the order of each tilemap in the layer.
+This is so the tilemaps are rendered in the correct order (in front of the player, behind the player, behind another layer, etc)
+#### Values
 > NOTE: All names, keys, and values are case sensitive.
 So capitalization or lack thereof matters!
 DO NOT FORGET OR THE GOBLINS WILL GET YOU.

-> Labels are the keys (names) that tell Unity which custom property is being used
-- Labels
-  - `layer_name`: the key that tells Unity which Unity `Layer` this Tiled layer is a part of.
-> The actual Unity `Layer` name
-- Names
+  - Valid values for `layer_name`
     - `Ground`: The default layer for ground tiles which the player can interact with.
     - `Decoration`: Tiles that the player should not interact with.
     - `Hazards`: Tiles that are player hazards.
     - `Special`: Not implemented yet, but will be used in conjunction with another custom property to see what the special interactions should be.

-### Order in Layer
-- `order_in_layer`
-  - allows Unity to determine the order of each tilemap in the layer.
-This is so the tilemaps are rendered in the correct order (in front of the player, behind the player, behind another layer, etc)

 # Wwise
 ### Importing audio